sudo-prem/hadoop-cluster/README.md

 # hadoop-cluster
-Data for Hadoop Clusters to wget using PUTTY
+Run a MapReduce function in a Hadoop Cluster to find average